 The Return of Title IV policy is to establish the processes for returning federal funds for students who completely withdraw from the institution and/or withdraw from all courses in a given period of enrollment.
-As defined by the U.S. Department of Education, these students must have a Return of Title IV (R2T4) calculation performed to determine the percentage of aid earned based on the amount of time the student was enrolled at the Institution.
+As defined by the U.S. Department of Education, these students must have a Return of Title IV (R2T4) calculation performed to determine the percentage of aid earned based on the amount of time the student was enrolled during his or her payment period.

-Federal Financial Aid (Title IV aid) is awarded under the assumption that a student will complete attendance for the entire period of enrollment for which aid was awarded.
+Federal financial aid (Title IV aid) is awarded under the assumption that a student will complete attendance for the entire period of enrollment for which aid was awarded.
 When a student withdraws from all courses, regardless of the reason, the student may no longer be eligible for the full amount of the federal financial aid originally awarded.
 Instead, the student will only be eligible to keep the "earned" portion of the federal financial aid the student received for that term (semester).

-Therefore, students who receive federal financial aid and who do not remain in attendance through the end of the term could be responsible for repaying a portion of the financial aid originally received.
+Therefore, students who receive federal financial aid and who do not remain in attendance through the end of the payment period could be responsible for repaying a portion of the financial aid originally received.
 Federal regulations require a recalculation of financial aid eligibility if a student:

-- Completely withdraws from all classes.

-- Stops attending before the term's end.

-- Does not complete all parts of the term (modules) in which the student enrolled as of the start date of the period of enrollment/payment period.
+- Completely withdraws from all classes. - Stops attending before the payment period ends. - Does not complete all parts of the term in which the student enrolled as of the start date of the period of enrollment/payment period.

-Note: ACU's institution refund policy is separate from the federal R2T4 regulation to return unearned aid.
+Note: ACU's institutional refund policy is separate from the federal R2T4 regulation to return unearned aid.